We may earn commission from affiliate links →

 A Cool List Of Things To Do In Albania

-The Balkan region is made up of several countries, all rich in culture and traditions, as well as being stunningly beautiful, with plenty of outdoor sites for visitors to enjoy.
+The Balkan region comprises several countries, all rich in culture and traditions, and stunningly beautiful, with plenty of outdoor sites for visitors to enjoy.
 However, one of the most underrated Balkan nations flying under many international travelers’ radar is Albania.

 Where Is Albania?

-As such, it is influenced by many different traditions and cultures from its neighbors, and these converge together to create a fantastic blend of Albania attractions.
-The vibrant capital city, Tirana, is the ideal starting point for exploring this small but fascinating country.
+As such, it is influenced by its neighbors’ many different traditions and cultures, which converge to create a fantastic blend of Albania attractions.
+Tirana’s vibrant capital city is the ideal starting point for exploring this small but fascinating country.

 Let’s go through the best of Albania and what to see in Albania!